-The simplest model is the random geometric graph [22].
+The simplest model is the random geometric graph [19].
 In this model, nodes are embedded in a metric space according to a given probability distribution, and two nodes are linked precisely when their distance is smaller than a given threshold value θ .
-The random geometric graph was proposed as a model for spatial networks, wireless multi-hop networks, and for biological networks, see for example [12, 13, 25].
-In [19], a variant of the model is presented, where the metric space is the hyperbolic space.
+The random geometric graph was proposed as a model for spatial networks in [11], for wireless multi-hop networks in [21], and for biological networks in [12].
+In [16], an interesting variant of the model is presented, where the metric space is the hyperbolic space.
 In random geometric graphs, a link between two nodes gives exact binary information about whether the nodes are within distance θ of each other or not.
 Thus the graph distance should be highly correlated with the metric distance, up to multiples of θ .
 In [5], this relationship is confirmed for infinite random geometric graphs.
-In the same paper, a variation of the random geometric graph model is proposed, where nodes that are within distance θ of each other are linked independently with probability p.
+In this paper also a variation of the model is proposed, where nodes that are within distance θ of each other are linked independently with probability p.

 A variation of the random geometric graph model where the link probability is partially determined by the network was proposed by Flaxman et al. in [9].
 Here, nodes join the network one by one, and each new node receives m links, and chooses its neighbours from among the nodes that are within distance θ of it.
 The probability that a node v_i , which is within distance θ of the new node, receives a link, is proportional to its degree.
 As in the previous model, the threshold θ limits the length of a link, so that long links become impossible.
-In [10], the same authors extend the model, so that the hard threshold θ is replaced by a link probability function which makes it less likely that a node receives a link if it is far removed from the new node.
+In [10], the same authors extend the model so that, the hard threshold θ , is determined by a function which makes it less likely that a node receives a link if it is far removed from the new node.

 The random geometric graph can also be represented as follows: each node is the centre of an associated sphere of radius θ .
 A new node can link to an existing node only when it falls within its associated sphere.
 The SPA model, proposed in [1], is based on the same principle, except that the radii of the spheres are not uniform, but depend on the in-degree of the node (the SPA model generates directed graphs).
-Precisely, each node v_i is the center of a sphere whose radius is chosen so that its volume equals where A_1 , A_2 and A_3 are parameters of the model.
+Precisely, each node v_i is the center of a sphere whose radius is chosen so that its volume equals

-$$A(v_i, t) = \min\{\frac{A_1 \deg^-(v_i, t) + A_2}{t + A_3}, 1\},\$$
+$$A(v_i, t) = \min\{\frac{A_1 \deg^-(v_i, t) + A_2}{t + A_3}, 1\}.$$